Oregon Democrats decry legislative slowdown during COVID

 Currently, there are more than 40 measures that require a third reading and await a final vote in the House.
 To ease the strain on the clerk, who typically must read the bills aloud, a computer program is being used to read the bills to lawmakers.

+“If Republicans suspend bill reading, we could easily move through all of these bills in a day and conclude our business efficiently,” said Rep. Karin Power, a Democrat from Milwaukie.

-The House already is dealing with a backlog of proposed bills after floor sessions last week and on Monday were cancelled due to two individuals who tested positive for COVID-19.
+The House was already dealing with a backlog of proposed bills after floor sessions last week and on Monday were cancelled due to two individuals who tested positive for COVID-19.

 “We have been stuck in limbo, reading bills for hours due to Republican inflexibility on suspending rules,” said Rep. Maxine Dexter, a Portland Democrat